marqo-ai/getting_started_marqo_cloud/README.md

 ### Inference pod type

 The inference pod type adjusts the infrastructure that is used for inference.
 Inference is the process of creating vectors from your data.
 A more powerful inference node will reduce latency for indexing and search by creating vectors faster.
 Inference pod type has a particularly big difference on latency for indexing or searching with images.
-There are three inference pod types available:
+There are two inference pod types available:

 + `marqo.CPU`
     + Marqo CPU is the middle tier of the inference pod types.
 This is suitable for production applications with low latency search.
 For many application a `marqo.CPU` pod will be sufficient when searching with text however if searching or indexing image and dealing with very high request concurrency these may become too slow.